 - Student Learning Outcome 1: Students apply knowledge of the foundations of the information professions, including their history, ethical issues, values, and principles.

 - Student Learning Outcome 2: Students manage the life cycle of informational resources, including information acquisition, management, dissemination, organization, and preservation, in a variety of settings relevant to the work of information professionals.

 - Student Learning Outcome 3: Students apply, assess, and evaluate information technology and systems.

 - Student Learning Outcome 4: Students demonstrate an ability to prepare, advocate for, and deliver accurate and impartial information services.

 Goal 2: To promote a recognition of the interdisciplinary, service-based, and user-focused nature of the profession

-- Student Learning Outcome 5: Students recognize diverse information needs of user groups and communities, proactively address those needs, and advocate for lifelong learning.
+- Student Learning Outcome 5: Students recognize the information needs of diverse user groups and communities, proactively address those needs, and advocate for improved services to underserved groups.

 - Student Learning Outcome 6: Students apply management principles and other cross-disciplinary perspectives to develop best practices in library and information agency environments.

 Goal 3: To provide students with the evaluative and analytical skills to respond flexibly and adaptably to future changes and challenges